Hone logo

 Key Requirements:

-2. Return Indices: The function should return an array of all starting indices where the pattern matches within the text.
+• The function should return an array of integers representing the starting indices of all occurrences of the pattern in the text.

 Expected Behavior: